BeroBrine/obsidian/Main Notes/DSA/Graphs/Minimum Spanning Tree Disjoint Set Problems/Algorithms/Disjoint Set By Rank.md

 		- p[u] = u -> so this is the ultimate parent
 	- Path compression does p[4] = 1 , p[2] = 1 , p[1] = 1.
 		- So getting the ultimate parent of 4 is just one instruction
-- However we do not decrease the ranks in this case
+- However we do not decrease the ranks in this case because it's not height , if we decrease it may skew the further results. (look at notes for better explanation)
 #### Code
 ```cpp
 #include <bits/stdc++.h>